oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Verification and Processing

-Upon receiving a Client Attestation, the receiving server MUST ensure the following:
+Upon receiving a Client Attestation, the receiving server MUST ensure the following conditions and rules:

 1. If the Client Attestation was received via Header based Syntax (as described in [](#header-based)):